Bikeman868/OwinFramework/readme.md

 # OWIN Framework

+> Note there is an extensive Wiki for this project on GitHub at https://github.com/Bikeman868/OwinFramework/wiki

 OWIN represents a great leap forward in standardizing the interface bewteen the hosting environment and the web application.
 It allows any web application to run on any hosting platform, and this standardization is helpful to